adambard/learnxinyminutes-docs/csharp.html.markdown

             // Converting data

             // Convert String To Integer
-            // this will throw a Exception on failure int.Parse("123");//returns an integer version of "123"
+            // this will throw a FormatException on failure int.Parse("123");//returns an integer version of "123"

             // try parse will default to type default on failure